dpmatthews/cylc-admin/docs/proposal-partially-satisfied-prerequisites.md

 If `a` succeeds then `r2` will get spawned when `b` succeeds and get stuck `waiting`.
 In theory we can tell that `r1` cannot run.
 However, this would require graph traversal which could be complicated.
-For the moment we will not attempt this and will simply rely on the workflow stalling where appropriate.
+For the moment we will not attempt this.

 One problem with this is that, even with required tasks, the workflow may never stall (depending on how the runahead limit is set).
 For required tasks they should at least be visible to the user and there should also be another visible cause (blocked or failed tasks) unless there is an error in the graph.
-However, the example above shows how we can be `waiting` "optional" tasks which will never get run.
+However, the example above shows how there can be `waiting` "optional" tasks which will never get run.
 This means they could build up to a large number in a long running cycling workflow.

 **Question**: